Types of work-based learning experiences

 Speak the language of the workplace

 Use business language when talking with employers about placing a student.
 Nothing confuses employers more than language that is unique to education or the workforce development fields.
-This article from the National Collaborative on Workforce and Disability (NCWD) explains more: Strategies for Youth Workforce Programs to Become Employer-Friendly Intermediaries.
+This article from the National Collaborative on Workforce and Disability (NCWD) explains more: Strategies for Youth Workforce Programs to Become Employer-Friendly Intermediaries (PDF, 6 pages.
+2005).

 Learn to facilitate disability inclusion in your community.
 These disability inclusion training materials and tips from the Corporation for National and Community Service may be helpful.